Top 5 Challenges Facing the Food and Beverage Industry

-As of January 2, 2018, sites with existing SQF certification will be required to upgrade their systems to meet the requirements outlined in the new edition of the SQF code.
+On January 2, 2018, sites with existing SQF certification were required to upgrade their systems to meet the requirements outlined in the new edition of the SQF code.
 One of the key pieces to this code as it relates to the loading dock is to make sure docks “shall be designed to protect product during loading and unloading."

 3. Food Integrity In Any Environment

 Outside your facility, food processing facilities also face product contamination challenges along their exterior, in the loading dock and on the drive approach.
-Open dock doors are an opportunity for outside contaminants, including:
+Open dock doors are an opportunity for outside contaminants.
+Some sources of contamination include:

 - Bacteria and other food-borne pathogens

-The FBI estimates that cargo theft is a $30 billion a year problem, with food and beverage being the most targeted product category in 2017.
+The FBI estimates that cargo theft is a $30 billion a year problem.
+This presents a challenge to the food and beverage industry.
+In fact, in 2017, the food industry was deemed the most targeted product category.
 Per the FSMA and other food safety laws, even if food is recovered after a theft, it can no longer be sold.

 Loading docks with unsecured trailers are increasingly becoming more and more susceptible to theft.
 To be in compliance with FSMA, companies must develop a Food Defense Plan for specific outside security measures, including at the loading dock.

-Learn more by downloading the "Essential Guide to: Protecting Food Integrity."
+Learn more about the food and beverage industry by downloading the "Essential Guide to: Protecting Food Integrity."